daeuniverse/dae/docs/en/tutorials/run-on-centos7.md

 systemctl enable mount-cgroup2.service
 ```

-### Reboot the system to make the kernel effective.
+### Reboot the system to make the kernel effective

 > [!NOTE]
 > Check the kernel version.
 If the version is `6.1.xx-1.el7.x86_64`, it means that the operation is successful.